harrisonratcliffe/Laravel-API-Error-Handler/README.md

 	 }
  }
 ```
-## Make Your Own Error Handler!
+:writing_hand: Create Your Own Error Handler
-if you want to make your own handler instead of using default handler you can make a class in everywhere you want **but your class have to Extends `harrisonratcliffe\LaravelApiErrorHandler\Exceptions\ExceptionAbstract`**
+If you want to create your own handler instead of using the default handler, you can create a class that extends `harrisonratcliffe\LaravelApiErrorHandler\Exceptions\ExceptionAbstract` in any location.

-for Example:
+For example:
 ```php
 <?php